TobitSoftware/chayns-guides/Offline-Tapp.md

   * Then you can fetch everything (excepting iframes & `<object>`s – these will pick their own controller based on their resource URL)

 That is a nice process to cache everything.
-First I explain you how the process works and later on the functions in detail.
+First I explain how the process works and later on the functions in detail.

 ```js